 As a result, our team more accurately mirrors America.
 Women, minority, and/or openly gay lawyers make up the majority of our staff.
 A passion for social justice unites our team - we all work to use the power of law to help create and enforce a more just society.

-Danielle Fuschetti is an Associate in the San Francisco office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, DC, New York, California, Tennessee, and Maryland.
+Danielle Fuschetti is Senior Litigation Counsel in the San Francisco office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, DC, New York, California, Tennessee, and Maryland.
 She received her B.A. magna cum laude from Dartmouth College and her J.D. from the University of Michigan School of Law.

 Ms. Fuschetti represents workers in matters ranging from private negotiations to class action lawsuits.